 Yes.
 However, depending on the type of grass seed you have, its consistency may be different than that of conventional lawn fertilizer.
 This could affect how smoothly and quickly the spreader disperses the seed.

-How We Selected Fertilizer Spreaders
+How We Selected the Best Fertilizer Spreaders

 To provide our readers with the best product recommendations possible, we rely on several key sources of information to help guide our selection process.